Behavior Guidance and Sedation

 - Muscle Relaxation: Your child’s coordination will be impaired after the appointment (lasts about 2-3 hours).

-Acetaminophen (Tylenol) or Ibuprofen (Advil/Motrin) mask the taste of the midazolam.
-And, these analgesics ensure your child already has a pain reliever on board after their dental procedure is complete.
+During the appointment, your child will be awake and can even watch a movie they like.
+We use Acetaminophen (Tylenol) or Ibuprofen (Advil/Motrin) to hide the taste of the midazolam.
+These medications also make sure your child has a pain reliever in their system after the dental procedure is done.

 We may recommend general anesthesia when your child has: